 On 18th March 2021, the Department of Management and Entrepreneurship was established.
-The Department provides standard management courses for honours degree programs and develops entrepreneurs who will create jobs and narrow the unemployment gap in the economy.
-The Department's main aim is to provide students with real-time experience, aiming to positively impact micro, small, medium and large enterprise development nationally and globally.
+The Department provides standard management courses for honours degree programs and develops entrepreneurs who will

 The department's highly skilled and adaptable teaching team is its greatest asset.
 The Department works to provide a pool of highly qualified graduates who can apply the conceptual understanding gained in Management and Entrepreneurship to their lives.